-The module will be delivered in a blended learning format.
-Short online asynchronous lectures will be provided prior to attending a series of face-to-face seminars.
-Lecture content will address concepts, theories, actors, and responses to transnational crime, while seminars will take a problem-based approach, focusing on case studies and practical exercises aimed at consolidating the theoretical content addressed in the lectures.
+The module will be delivered through a combination of lectures and discussion-based seminar classes.
+Lecture content will address concepts, theories, actors, and responses to transnational crime, while seminars will take a problem-based approach, focusing on case studies and exercises aimed at consolidating the theoretical content from the lectures.